rey282/Cipher-PvP-Backend/README.md

 The backend is the **single source of truth** for all persistent data.

-### Owned Data Domains
+### Data managed by the backend
-- Players and profiles
+- Player accounts and profiles
-- Matches and outcomes
+- Match records and results
 - Character statistics
-- Seasonal and historical partitions
+- Seasonal and historical datasets
 - Balance and cost values
 - Draft session state
-- Administrative audit logs
+- Administrative audit data

-No authoritative data is stored client-side.
+No authoritative data is stored or trusted client-side.

 ---

 ## Seasons, Cycles & Aggregation

 ### Seasons
-- Player and match data is partitioned by season
+- Player and match data is split into seasonal tables
-- Each season maps to dedicated database tables
+- Each season maps to a specific set of database tables
-- Seasons are defined centrally and enforced consistently
+- Season boundaries are defined and enforced centrally

 ### Cycles
-- Character statistics are partitioned by balance cycle
+- Character statistics are tracked per balance cycle
-- Each cycle represents a discrete balance window
+- Each cycle represents a specific balance window
-- Historical cycles remain queryable
+- Historical cycles remain accessible for comparison

 ### Aggregation
 - All-time views are computed dynamically
-- Aggregation logic is centralized
+- Aggregation logic lives entirely in the backend
-- Clients cannot alter aggregation behavior
+- Clients cannot influence aggregation behavior

-This ensures historical accuracy and balance transparency.
+This keeps historical data consistent and reliable.

 ---

 ## Draft System Authority

-Drafts are modeled as **stateful backend-managed sessions**.
+Drafts are handled as **backend-managed sessions**.

-### Supported Drafts
+### Supported Draft Types
 - Honkai: Star Rail (HSR)
 - Zenless Zone Zero (ZZZ)

 ### Backend Responsibilities
-- Draft creation and ownership
+- Creating and managing draft sessions
-- Turn order enforcement
+- Enforcing turn order
-- Pick / ban / ace validation
+- Validating picks, bans, and aces
-- Penalty calculation
+- Calculating penalties
-- Action authorization
+- Authorizing player actions
-- Session persistence
+- Persisting draft state

 ### Spectator Streaming
-- Draft updates are emitted via **Server-Sent Events (SSE)**
+- Draft updates are pushed using **Server-Sent Events (SSE)**
-- Spectators receive real-time state updates
+- Spectators receive live state updates
-- No polling or reconstruction is required client-side
+- No client-side polling or reconstruction is required

-The backend is the sole authority on draft legality.
+The backend is the only authority on draft legality.

 ---

 ## Balance & Cost Systems

-The backend maintains multiple balance domains:
+The backend maintains balance data for multiple formats:

-- **Cipher** — HSR primary format
+- **Cipher** — HSR main format
 - **Cerydra** — HSR alternate format
 - **Vivian** — ZZZ format

 ### Responsibilities
-- Store balance values
+- Store and version balance values
-- Validate administrative updates
+- Validate administrative balance changes
-- Expose public balance views
+- Expose public balance data
-- Maintain historical integrity
+- Preserve historical integrity

-Client-side tools may simulate costs, but enforcement occurs here.
+Client tools may simulate costs, but final validation happens here.

 ---

 ## Administrative Safety Model

-Administrative actions are treated as **high-risk operations**.
+Administrative actions are treated as sensitive operations.

 ### Admin Authority
 - Admin users are defined server-side
 - Privileges are resolved on every request
-- UI checks are never trusted
+- UI checks are for convenience only

 ### Admin Capabilities
-- Match rollback
+- Match rollbacks
-- Match refresh
+- Match refreshes
 - Balance updates
-- Roster auditing
+- Roster audits

-### Safety Guarantees
+### Safety Measures
 - Rollbacks are explicit and scoped
 - All admin actions are validated
-- Auditability is preserved
+- Actions are auditable

-This design prioritizes system integrity over convenience.
+System integrity is always prioritized over convenience.

 ---

 ## Rate Limiting & Abuse Protection

-The backend applies layered protections:
+The backend applies multiple layers of protection:

-- Global rate limits for public endpoints
+- Global limits for public endpoints
-- Stricter limits for state-mutating actions
+- Stricter limits for state-changing operations
-- Draft interaction limits separated by role
+- Separate limits for draft interactions
 - Streaming endpoints excluded from mutation limits

-This protects system availability without harming live drafts.
+This helps protect availability without disrupting live drafts.

 ---

 ## Authority Boundaries

-### The backend:
+### The backend does:
-- Enforces all rules
+- Enforce all rules
-- Validates all mutations
+- Validate all state changes
-- Owns all persistent state
+- Own all persistent data
-- Resolves identity and permissions
+- Resolve identity and permissions
-- Aggregates historical data
+- Aggregate historical data

-### The backend does NOT:
+### The backend does not:
 - Render UI
 - Store presentation state
-- Assume client correctness
+- Trust client-side validation
 - Delegate authority to external services

 All clients are treated as untrusted.